mchizk1/UA_Fruit_Breeding/GST_validation/README.md

 ## Step 4: Cendidate Gene Extraction and Variant Calling in BCFtools

+Using deduplicated BAM files, variants were called only for the VrGST4, VrGST12, and VrMyb1A candidate regions.
+The final VCF was subsequently formatted in R using the VariantAnnotation package.

     # Variant calling for candidate regions
     bcftools mpileup --threads 32 -f [reference.fasta] -b genolist.txt \
     -R regions.txt -o GST_candidates.vcf -O 'z'